 All Photos (c) Donna Dailey

 And it was right on the road – number 2510, on the Pacific Coast Highway.
 We were counting the numbers, saw the Casa Laguna sign, and pulled in outside the front door.
 The official parking was at the back, and that was our only complaint.
 There's a limited number of parking spaces, and some of them very tight to get into and out of.
 It was a pain in the butt, to be blunt.
-But once we were parked, we walked into a paradise.
+But once we were parked, we walked through the entrance gate and into a paradise.

 The gardens at Casa Laguna are gorgeous.
 They're lush and green, the pathways lined with ferns and trees.
 It's almost like being in a jungle.
 And where there weren't natural plants there were potted plants, and everywhere bright red flowers stood out against the greens, the bright white walls and the terracotta colour of the tiles.
 It was hard to believe that just that morning we'd been whale watching in San Diego, nine miles off the coast.